adriandugan/olapic_sa_demo/README.md

 I had planned on pulling back the next page as you scroll through the results by utilising AJAX get requests - but see above note on 'pagination'.

+update: I have now found how to do this: `page_key`.

 ### improve error handling

 I would add more error handling to the demo but I didn't give myself enough